Location: Long Island

-Raviv Berlin, MD, is a resident in Child and Adolescent Psychiatry at the Child Study Center at NYU Langone Medical Center.
-His interests include community mental health, medical and community education, the integration of child and adolescent mental health services into primary care settings, and enhancing interdisciplinary models of treatment.
+Raviv Berlin, MD, is a clinical instructor and chief resident in child and adolescent psychiatry at the Child Study Center at NYU Langone Medical Center.
+His interests include community mental health, medical and community education, emergency psychiatry, ethics and professionalism in psychiatry, family / couples therapy, and interpersonal relationship counseling.

-Dr. Berlin received his bachelor’s degree in anthropology from Washington University in St. Louis and his medical degree from the Medical University of South Carolina where he worked on research projects in adolescent substance abuse.
-He completed his general adult psychiatry residency at the University of California, San Francisco, where he held numerous leadership positions and collaborated with faculty in the department of pediatrics to develop an adolescent medicine rotation for psychiatry interns.
+Dr. Berlin received his bachelor’s degree in anthropology from Washington University in St. Louis and his medical degree from the Medical University of South Carolina.
+He completed his general adult psychiatry residency at the University of California, San Francisco, where he held numerous leadership positions and was trained extensively in psychodynamic psychotherapy, behavioral psychotherapy, and psychopharmacology.

-Prior to receiving his medical degree, Dr. Berlin worked as a psychiatric case manager at the Integrated After-Care Program in the Division of Child and Adolescent Psychiatry at Mount Sinai Hospital where he helped provide comprehensive mental health services to children and their families following psychiatric hospitalization.
-He is a member of the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry.
+Prior to receiving his medical degree, Dr. Berlin worked as a psychiatric case manager in the Division of Child and Adolescent Psychiatry at Mount Sinai Hospital.
+He is a member of the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry where he serves on the Ethics Committee.
+Dr. Berlin teaches an undergraduate course at New York University called Love Actually that explores the psychology and neuroscience of love and intimacy.
+He has also authored a manuscript on the professional ethics of online dating in the Journal of the American Academy of Child and Adolescent Psychiatry.